Ellie-Brakoniecki/Git-and-GitHub-tutorial/README.md

 1. **Read the introduction** to Git and Github below.
 This is intended as a brief overview before getting some hands on practice in the tutorials.
 For deeper learning please see the `Duck book`: https://best-practice-and-impact.github.io/qa-of-code-guidance/version_control.html

 2. **Navigate the Tutorials**: Inside, you will find structured directories for Python and R tutorials.
-Each tutorial is self-contained with its own set of instructions and exercises Go to the `README.md` inside the folder of your preferred language to get started.
+Each tutorial is self-contained with its own set of instructions and exercises Go to the `python-tutorial.md` or `R-tutorial.md` inside the folder of your preferred language to get started.

 3. **Follow Along** with the step-by-step guides.
 Practice by making changes to the provided scripts or adding new ones as instructed.